pip-services/pip-services-docs/content/en/toolkit/recipes/designing_persistence/_index.md

 {{< /tabsection >}}

-Then, we connect to our PostgreSQL database.
+Then, we connect it to our PostgreSQL database.

 {{< tabsection >}}
    Not available